-As long as the surface air is unsaturated, net mass transfer is directed away from raindrops, thus below-cloud evaporation reduces drop sizes and rainfall amounts, causing characteristic deviations in the $\Delta\delta\Delta D$ framework that reflect kinetic fractionation effects (Fig. 5).
+As long as the surface air is unsaturated, net mass transfer is directed away from raindrops, thus below-cloud evaporation reduces drop sizes and rainfall amounts, causing characteristic deviations in the $\Delta\delta\Delta$ D framework that reflect kinetic fractionation effects (Fig. 5).
 The rainfall contributed during Stage I in this study was, however, too small to markedly influence the isotope composition of the rainfall total (Table 1).
 Concerning the scientific controversy introduced above, we note that below-cloud processes can influence precipitation and surface vapour, but the signal can be too small to detect if sampling interval is too long, or due to sampling and analytical uncertainty.
-It is therefore not possible to confirm that the initial low depletion in C08 dataset was actually due to below-cloud evaporation, in particular without additional vapour measurements.
+It is therefore not possible to confirm that the initial low depletion in the dataset of Coplen et al. (2008) was actually due to below-cloud evaporation, in particular without additional vapour measurements.
 Other factors, such as advection or progressive vapour-precipitation exchange could also have contributed to the initial low depletion.